SmartCambridge/MultiTech/GATEWAY_INSTALLATION.md

     - Browse to [MultiTech Downloads](http://www.multitech.net/developer/downloads/) pages.
 For the metal gateways, use "Conduit: AEP Model w/Node-RED", for the plastic Conduit AP use "Conduit Access Point: AEP Model (MTCAP)"
     - Browse to IP address of gateway, login as 'admin' now with tfc_prod/secrets.sh password.
 From menu select Administration - Update Firmware.
     - Note that every time the firmware on the devices is updated, the packet forwarder will need to be reinstalled (if a custom packet forwarder is being used).
+    - You may need to upgrade through several different version of firmware.
+If you want to upgrade to 5.x (CSN default) you must be on at least 1.6.4 before you begin.
+For more information, see: http://www.multitech.net/developer/software/aep/aep-firmware-changelog/
     - Reboot

 3. Third boot - set up 'Remote Management' in gateway using Multitech key